 The Official Statement is submitted only in connection with the sale of the Bonds by the County and may not be reproduced or used in whole or in part for any other purpose.

-• Official Statement have been duly authorized by the County Treasurer on behalf of the County.
-COUNTY OF NASSAU, NEW YORK By: /s/ Beaumont A. Jefferson County Treasurer
+The execution and delivery of this Official Statement have been duly authorized by the County Treasurer on behalf of the County.

+By: /s/ Beaumont A. Jefferson County Treasurer